MinchinWeb/blog.minchin.ca/content/20111016-3d-printing-and-model-trains.md

 So the two issues that stand out are cost (of the printer) and resolution.

+### Cost

-**COST.** Professional 3D printers don't come cheap.
+Professional 3D printers don't come cheap.
 Searching online does not also show prices, but from what I can gather, professional printer lines start at $10-15,000 and can run to $60,000 or more and many also require maintenance contracts.
 The hobby printers are